What is Happening to Me?

 Genitals: All the changes that we have talked about happen gradually over a period of many years and the genitals are no exception.
 The first change to occur is the growth of the testes and the scrotum.
 This growth is the official start of puberty, but it happens so gradually most boys don't notice it.
 Your testes continue to grow larger throughout adolescence.
 In addition, the shaft of the penis will lengthen and widen.
 A more noticeable physical change to the genital area is the growth of hair around the genitals.

 About a year after puberty officially starts, an event occurs which stands out in every man's mind as the time when he left childhood and started on the road to manhood.
 At some point each of you experienced a lengthening and stiffening of your penis that is known as an erection.
 Actually, most boys have mild erections from the time that they are born.
 However, these early stiffenings of the penis are so minor that most boys never notice them.
 The penis barely lengthens or widens with these early erections.
 The erections after puberty are much more dramatic.
-Your penis lengthens from two to three inches to five to seven inches in length and the width of your penis doubles.
+Your penis lengthens from two to three inches to three to seven inches in length and the width of your penis doubles.
 For most of you, a release of semen, a thick whitish liquid, accompanied your first full erection.
 The semen that leaves your penis is also called ejaculate.
 Until this point in your life, sex was some dumb thing that other people talked about and did.
 Now you suddenly realize that it is relevant to you as well.

 The most embarrassing thing about having an erection is that they keep occurring.
 It is as if you have no control over this part of your body.
 In a sense, you don't.
 If you have ever seen a newborn child, its legs and arms move aimlessly through the air.
 A baby may see a toy and its legs and arms will move excitedly, but at first it cannot make them reach the toy.
 The body needs time to associate thoughts to movements of the arm.
 To fully develop this capability takes years.